dakshitha-3/docspot-seamless-appointment-booking-for-health/README.md

 Doctors can update their profile information, including description, fees, address, and availability status.
 # 💳 Payment Integration
 Supports multiple payment methods:

 Cash Payment

 Razorpay Integration

 Ensures a secure and smooth payment experience for users.
+# 🌟 Acknowledgements
+Thanks to the developers and contributors of MongoDB, Express.js, React.js, Node.js, Stripe, and Razorpay for their fantastic tools and libraries.